mwreed1/elections/README.md

 heuristic to approximate what constitutes a Duke student using the data we had available.
 After some trial and error, we ended up classifying Duke students as those whose mailing addresses were located on Duke’s campus.
-The specific methodology is as follows: The mailing address must specify a voter lives in a dorm named: “Bassett”, “Epworth”, “Few Quad”, “Gilbert Addoms”, “Giles”, “Jarvis”, “Maxwell”, “Mirecourt”, “Pegram”, “Randolph”, “Randolph Hall”, “Round Table”, “Southgate”, “Wayne Manor”, “Wilson”, or “Wannamaker”.
-Otherwise, the street name must be one of the following: “Duke University West Campus”, “Duke University East Campus”, “Towerview”, “Alexander”, or “Yearby”.
-Finally, we also looked at two special cases: Duke-owned apartment 300 Swift, and the few outliers that were located on Campus Drive.
+The specific methodology is as follows:

+  - The mailing address must specify a voter lives in a dorm named:
+    “Bassett”, “Epworth”, “Few Quad”, “Gilbert Addoms”, “Giles”, “Jarvis”, “Maxwell”, “Mirecourt”, “Pegram”, “Randolph”, “Randolph
+    Hall”, “Round Table”, “Southgate”, “Wayne Manor”, “Wilson”, or “Wannamaker”.

+  - Otherwise, the street name must be one of the following: “Duke University West Campus”, “Duke University East Campus”, “Towerview”, “Alexander”, or “Yearby”.

+  - Finally, we also looked at two special cases: Duke-owned apartment 300 Swift, and the few outliers that were located on Campus Drive.

 All of these decisions were driven by an exploration of the data and looking at where high numbers of young people were concentrated near Duke’s campus.
 Because our analysis only looks at registered voters in Durham county, NC- we are not considering any of the students who may have decided to vote in their home county or state.
-After classifying who Duke students were (with a margin of error), we were ready to begin our analysis.
+After classifying who the Duke students were (within our methodology), we were ready to begin our analysis.

 ### Analysis